Meeting-Baas/meeting-mcp/README.md

   - Parameters: `calendarId`, plus optional filters like `startDateGte`, `startDateLte`, `attendeeEmail`, etc.
   - Returns detailed event listings with rich information

+- `listEventsWithCredentials`: Lists calendar events with credentials provided directly in the query
+  - Parameters: `calendarId`, `apiKey`, plus same optional filters as `listEvents`
+  - Returns the same detailed information as `listEvents` but with direct authentication

 - `getEvent`: Gets detailed information about a specific calendar event
   - Parameters: `eventId` (UUID of the event)
   - Returns comprehensive event details including attendees and recording status